what is pacing in a story?

 In order to slow down the pacing of a story, writers can use heightened detail.

-By taking the time to describe the scene in greater detail, writers can give readers a fuller understanding of the story’s world and characters.
+By taking the time to describe the scene in greater detail, writers can give readers a fuller understanding of the story’s world and main characters.

 This slow pacing can help to create a sense of suspense or build tension, making the story more engaging for readers.
 As noted in this article from Reedsy, Tolkein is famous for using scene or character descriptions as a break from action sequences in his stories.